ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-30-jupyter-notebooks-in-2020-part-3.md

 Given what we know and what we've learned so far, let's revisit this assertion and see if it holds ground.
-I'd approach this in a two-fold manner: first, with Notebooks as a programming paradigm, and second, with Notebooks as the technology itself (i.e., Jupyter Notebooks by Project Jupyter).
+I'd approach this in a two-fold manner: first, with Notebooks as a paradigm, and second, with Notebooks as a product (i.e., Jupyter Notebooks by Project Jupyter).

 <!-- As a paradigm, it's here to stay -->
 <!-- Notebooks aren't a new concept, you can see them as an offshoot of